Dave0x21/i3-theme-template/README.md

 # FAQ
 * ##### Backlight doesn't show on polybar
-  If the backlight information doesn't display on polybar you have to modify polybar configuration file at line 105 and modify `intel_backlight` with your screen card name.
+  You have to modify polybar configuration file at line 105 and modify `intel_backlight` with your screen card name.

   You can retrive your screen card name with `ls /sys/class/backlight`

-* #### I can't modify backlight value
+* ##### I can't modify backlight value
   The recommended way is to add the user to the `video` group and give that group write-privileges for the `brightness` file.

   See the ArchWiki for more information: https://wiki.archlinux.org/index.php/Backlight#ACPI

+* ##### Ethernet/WLAN doesn't show on polybar
+  You have to modify polybar configuration file at line 127 for `wlan` or line 145 for `ethernet` with the appropriate name of cards

 # Tips & Tricks